 Many hotels, but not all, have an airport pick-up service.
 You should always ask for it.
 If they do: Use it, even if you have to pay for it.
 Most of the times this service is cheap or even free.
 You just have to tip the driver.
 Depending on the quantity of luggage you have, a tip of 50 or 100 pesos would be fine.

-In the arrival area of the airport you will find ATM machines where you can get pesos.
+In the arrival area of the airport, you will find ATM machines where you can get pesos.
 Take care that you have smaller bills like 50 and 100.
-In case you decide to get a regular taxi you will need to pay in smaller bills, because a taxi driver often doesn’t have change or he pretends not to have change!!
+In case you decide to get a regular cab you will need to pay in smaller bills because a taxi driver often doesn’t have change or he pretends not to have any change!!

 If you need to arrange your own transport, there are two possibilities.
 The first is to get a yellow airport taxi.
-They are more expensive than the ordinary taxi’s but safer and they are using the taxi meter.
+They are more expensive than the ordinary cabs but safer and they are using the obligated meter.
 So you only pay what the meter indicates, plus a tip to the driver.

 Look for a sign that says: “Yellow Taxi” or “Airport taxi” or just ask an airport official where to find them.
-All cars are painted completely Yellow with a big painted number on the side.
+All cars are painted completely Yellow with a big painted number on the side like the picture..

-Often there is a man who writes down the taxi number and your destination, and shows it to the driver.
+Often there is a man who writes down the vehicle number and your destination and shows it to the driver.
 After that, ask for the paper so you have the taxi number and the telephone number in case you need to complain.

-Second possibility is getting a so called ‘Coupon-taxi’.
+The second possibility is getting a so-called ‘Coupon-taxi’.
 This way of taxi transport is better if you need to travel with more people and have a lot of luggage.
 The car is bigger and you need to pay a fixed price to your destination.
 Ask and eventually book this taxi at this web page or at Nissan coupon taxi.